Sazzzel/Hearth_Keeper/README.md

 ### Security

+Several security measures were implemented in this project to safeguard user-submitted data.
+Unlike a purely informational website, Hearth keeper enables users to engage with the community.
+To comply with stringent internet security standards and ensure the protection of user data, the following processes were incorporated into the development of the project.

 **AllAuth**

-Django AllAuth is an installable framework that takes care of the user registration and authentication process.
-Authentication was needed to determine when a user was registered or unregistered and it controlled what content was accessible on FreeFido.
-The setup of AllAuth included:
+Django AllAuth is an installable framework that handles user registration and authentication.
+Authentication was essential for determining whether a user was registered or unregistered, as well as controlling access to content on Hearth Keeper.
+The setup of AllAuth involved the following steps:

-- installing it to my workspace dependencies
+- Installing it as a dependency in my workspace
-- adding it to my INSTALLED_APPS in my settings.py
+- Adding it to the INSTALLED_APPS section of settings.py
-- sourcing the AUTHENTICATION_BACKENDS from the AllAuth docs for my settings.py
+- Configuring the AUTHENTICATION_BACKENDS in settings.py using the settings from the AllAuth documentation
-- adding its URL to my projects 'urls.py'
+- Including its URL in the project's urls.py
-- run database migrations to create the tables needed for AllAuth
+- Running database migrations to create the necessary tables for AllAuth
-- (For this version of FreeFido, to meet MVP, email and social accounts were not configured as part of the feedback/sign up options to the user.
-They will be included with the next release.)
+- (For this version of Hearth Keeper the email and social account sign-ups were not enabled.
+This was to make sure my website met the MVP.
+These features will be added in the next release.)

 **Defensive Design**

-FreeFido was developed to ensure a smooth user experience, to the best of my current learning experience with Django.
+Hearth Keeper was built using my current knowledge of Django and focused on providing a smooth user experience.

-- Input validation and error messages provide feedback to the user to guide them towards the desired outcome.
+- Input validation and error messages give users helpful feedback, guiding them toward their intended actions.
-- Unregistered users are diverted to the Sign Up page from restricted access pages.
+- Unregistered users are redirected to the Sign-Up page when attempting to access restricted areas.
-- Authentication processes control edit/delete icons to reveal them to the content author only.
+- Authentication controls ensure that edit and delete icons are visible only to the content’s author.
-- Deletion of data is confirmed through an additional modal, double-checking with the user.
+- Data deletions are confirmed with an additional modal, prompting the user to verify their decision.
-- Error pages are displayed with 'Take me home' buttons to help users get back on track.
+- Error pages include a "Take me home" button to help users easily return to the main page.
-- Testing and validation of features completes the process.
+- Thorough testing and validation ensure the features work as expected.

 **CSRF Tokens**

-CSRF (Cross-Site Request Forgery) tokens are included in every form to help authenticate the request with the server when the form is submitted.
-Absence of these tokens can leave a site vulnerable to attackers who may steal a users data.
+CSRF (Cross-Site Request Forgery) tokens are included in every form to authenticate the request with the server upon submission.
+Without these tokens, a site becomes vulnerable to attacks where malicious actors could steal user data.